mattrussi/gitlab-com-runbooks/docs/ci-runners/release-cycle/blue_green_deployment.md

 2. **Drain the Blue Environment (After Green is Deployed):** This command initiates the process of draining the runners and deleting the machines in the blue environment.
 This operation may take some time to complete.

     `/runner run stop private blue`

+A list of all the the available commands can be found in [Deployer repo](https://gitlab.com/gitlab-com/gl-infra/ci-runners/deployer)

 ## Support and Queries